New Graduate Nurse Resume Guide [Examples + Templates]

 A: That's totally normal for a new grad!
 Focus on your clinical rotations, hands-on skills, certifications, and education.
 You have more relevant experience than you think—just frame it right.

-Q: Should I list all clinical rotations?
+Q: Should I list all clinical rotations in my new graduate nurse resume?

 A: No need to list every rotation.
-Highlight the ones most relevant to the job you're applying for—especially if you had extended hours, specialized patient care, or standout feedback from preceptors.
+Highlight the ones most relevant to the job you're applying for: especially if you had extended hours, specialized patient care, or standout feedback from preceptors.

-Q: Can I include part-time healthcare jobs?
+Q: Can I include part-time healthcare jobs in my new graduate nurse resume?

 A: Absolutely.
 CNA, MA, or even receptionist roles in a clinical setting show you're comfortable in healthcare environments.
 Just be sure to link them to transferable nursing skills.